JJ/hoborg/text/text.md

 "American dollars?"
 I replied, and the suited man snorted.
-Now I could see that the suit had been recently cleaned, ironed and starched, but was the worse for wear and threadbare in places.
+Now I could see that the suit had been recently cleaned, ironed and starched, but was the worse for wear and frayed in places.
 And his hair was not greased back, just dirty and greasy.
 He was a lot louse, probably, somebody wandering around circus lots looking for somebody that can be easily conned.